 Laurel Island – actually consists of two islands, reef from 10 meters, in the Panay channel, currents can be strong, steep slopes and walls, swim through tunnel, small caverns, hard and soft corals, good macro life with nudibranchs, pipefish and crabs, trevallies, snapper, barracuda, tropicals and shoaling fishes

-Camia Wreck – 30 meter long cargo ship scuttled in 2001, sits on bottom from 18 to 25 meters, encrusted in corals and sponges, pilot cabin and engine room penetrable, diverse reef with resident batfish, bluefin trevallies, groupers, stonefish, scorpionfish, shoaling fish (see video below)
+Camia Wreck – 30-meter long cargo ship scuttled in 2001, sits on the bottom from 18 to 25 meters, encrusted in corals and sponges, pilot cabin and engine room penetrable, a diverse reef with resident batfish, bluefin trevallies, groupers, stonefish, scorpionfish, shoaling fish (see video below)

 Punta Bunga – sloped wall with many plateaus down to 70 meters, from 10-35 meters many holes and cracks, rich diversity of hard and soft corals, eels, groupers, triggerfish, lionfish, butterflyfish, angelfish, snakes, blue-spotted stingrays, schooling jacks, barracuda, tuna, macro life including nudibranchs, pipefish, porcelain crabs, mantis shrimp

 With the macro life, beautiful, diverse coral reef and many larger fish, there are many excellent photo opportunities.
 For information and reviews of diving cameras, click here:

 The many Boracay resorts and hotels range from budget to luxury in service and facilities.
 This website is a good source for the available options and can arrange a booking:

 A cushion for emergencies provides peace of mind when on vacation.
 I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.